benhammondmusic/littlecabin/README.md

 - Mark a request as completed
 - Hide completed tasks

-* "Agree" with an existing request to prioritize it

 **Info**

 - View emergency, legal, and other information about the property

-* View nearby businesses
+- View nearby business info
-* Sort the businesses by family recommendations
-* Recommend a business on the list
-* View my family tree
-* Upload a photo for my leave of the tree

 **UI/UX**

 - Report a bug to the property admin
 - View app on a variety of devices responsively

+**Stretch Goals**

+- Log in using Facebook, Google, etc

-* View app in a variety of themes (dark, light, forest, beach, mountain, etc)
+- View app in a variety of themes (dark, light, forest, beach, mountain, etc)
-* Signup for notifications (text, email) when actions occur such as a request for one of my weeks is made, or a family member reacts to one of my postcards
+- Signup for notifications (text, email) when actions occur such as a request for one of my weeks is made, or a family member reacts to one of my postcards

+- Sort the businesses by family recommendations, dynamically load via API
+- Recommend a business on the list
+- View my family tree
+- Upload a photo for my leave of the tree

+- "Agree" with an existing request to prioritize it

+- Offer one of my weeks up for sale
+- Offer to swap one of my weeks for another family's week
+- Request to purchase another family's week

+- Add an emoji reaction to someone's post

 ### Structure